The Provision for Deaf Children

 Aldercar Infant and Nursery School is a Local Education Authority mainstream school.
 Within the school there is an Enhanced Resource Facility (ERF) for *deaf and hearing impaired children.
 The facility is part of Derbyshire’s Deaf and Hearing Impaired Support Service.
-We support nursery and infant aged children who have a significant hearing loss.
+We support children aged 2-7 years who have a significant hearing loss.

 OFSTED reported that......